segersniels/terraform-plan-checker/README.md

 ## Why
 Troubleshooting a forced resource on a container definition isn't always easy and can often be something very small...
 Also `TF_LOG=DEBUG` is chaotic and I hate reading through it.

 I needed a simple tool that let me check the container definitions real quick to have a safe check before applying.
+It might not be perfect but it gets the job done.

 ## Installation
 ```bash